benwestondigital/benwestondigital/README.md

 ### Hi there 👋

 I'm a software engineer with a focus on front-end development.
-I have a background in Digital Marketing, helping companies grow using Paid Advertising.
+I have a background in Digital Marketing, helping companies to grow using Paid Advertising.

 Please have a look at the projects in my profile to see my work.